-- Explore the culture and propagation of Sri Lanka's famous tea at plantations, manufacturing facilities, museums and even a wonderful 19th-century British tea-grower gentlemen's club where we shall dine. - The National Museum in Colombo which features exhibits from Sri Lanka's UNESCO-listed sites as well as Rajasinha II's golden crown. - Architecture by Geoffrey Bawa.
-Visit four masterpieces of one of Asia's greatest architects, Geoffrey Bawa, including the garden of his country estate and his lovely Colombo house.
+- Explore the culture and propagation of Sri Lanka's famous tea at plantations, manufacturing facilities and museums. - The National Museum in Colombo which features exhibits from Sri Lanka's UNESCO-listed sites as well as Rajasinha II's golden crown. - Architecture by Geoffrey Bawa.
+Visit four masterpieces of one of Asia's greatest architects, Geoffrey Bawa, including the garden of his country estate and his lovely Colombo house. - Maximum Group Size: 16 participants

-A special feature of this tour is our stay at the:
+A special feature of this tour is our stay at a number of heritage hotels including:

-- Forest Rock Garden Resort modelled on the ancient temples and palaces of ancient Anuradhapura. - Heritance Kandalama designed by Geoffrey Bawa. - Fort Bazaar or Galle Fort Hotel two charming hotels located inside the historic Fort of Galle.
+- Grand Hotel Nuwara Eliya once the palatial residence of Sir Edward Barnes, former Governor of Sri Lanka. - Heritance Kandalama designed by Geoffrey Bawa. - Fort Bazaar or Galle Fort Hotel two charming hotels located inside the historic Fort of Galle.